TrueBlocks/trueblocks-docs/content/blog/medium-posts/014-Its-Growing-Its-Growing.md

 I fear that this second method of smart contract creation will ultimately turn out to be a serious problem in the future.
 The large scale creation of single-use or low-use smart contracts is like pollution.
 It simply cannot be the case that a growing number of smart contracts can increasingly be automatically creating an growing number of child smart contracts without a very bad outcome.

-With QuickBlocks we are attempting to build a system that allows us to see these overall trends.
+With TrueBlocks we are attempting to build a system that allows us to see these overall trends.
 We need to know what’s happening on the entire system, and we need to pay attention to it because only by watching and studying what’s going on will we be able to anticipate future behavior of the system.

 I think we all better start paying more attention.
 And some of us should stop polluting the blockchain with poor decisions.

 I’d love to hear your thoughts.
 Please make a comment below.
-If you enjoy my musings, support my work by sending ether to our tip jar at 0xB97073B754660BB356DfE12f78aE366D77DBc80f.
+If you enjoy my musings, support my work by sending ether to our tip jar at 0xf503017d7baf7fbc0fff7492b751025c6a78179b.

-**Thomas Jay Rush** owns the software company QuickBlocks whose primary project is also called QuickBlocks, a collection of software libraries and applications enabling real-time, per-block smart contract monitoring and analytics to the Ethereum blockchain.
-Contact him through [the website](http://www.quickblocks.io).
+**Thomas Jay Rush** owns the software company TrueBlocks whose primary project is also called TrueBlocks, a collection of software libraries and applications enabling real-time, per-block smart contract monitoring and analytics to the Ethereum blockchain.
+Contact him through [the website](http://trueblocks.io).